fabienalet/Cargese-MBL/README.md

 # Notes

 There is a draft of lectures notes, prepared for a summer school in Les Houches in 2019.
-They have been slightly refreshed and adapted for this 2022 school.
-A more complete update will be done in 2023.
+They have been slightly refreshed and adapted for this school.
+A more complete update will be done in fall 2023.
 Stay tuned!